AsunaMasuda/YayPlan/README.md

 - This page allows users to enable 1. to edit the existing event data and 2. to get the shareable link with entering the organizer name and the event key which they registered.

 ## Features Left to Implement
-### Delete the data in the database
+### Delete the data after the event date is passed
 - After the data of the event passed, automatically the data is deleted to assure the storage.
-- The delete options of participants are managed with an unique delete key associated with each participant for the situation where there are many people use this app.

 ## Defensive Design
 - All the forms in this site have a validation system and any submission with blank input is prevented and it shows a message to let users know neccessary input sections.